Al Carmichael

-Albert Reinhold Carmichael (November 10, 1928 – September 7, 2019) was an American football player.
+Albert Reinhold Carmichael (November 10, 1928 – September 7, 2019) was an American professional football player who was a halfback and return specialist in the National Football League (NFL) and American Football League (AFL).

-Carmichael holds the distinction of scoring the first touchdown in American Football League history, a 59-yard pass reception from Frank Tripucka for the Broncos against the Boston Patriots on September 9, 1960.
+Carmichael holds the distinction of scoring the first touchdown in AFL history, a 59-yard pass reception from Frank Tripucka for the Denver Broncos against the Boston Patriots on September 9, 1960.

-High school career
+Early life

 Carmichael prepped at Gardena High School.

 College career

 Following a three-year enlistment in the Marine Corps - he also played for the El Toro Marines, gaining about 1,000 yards in each of two years at the El Toro Marine Air Corps Station - Carmichael played one year of college football at Santa Ana Junior College.
 At Santa Ana, he rushed for 1,110 yards with 19 TDs to earn Little All-American honors and was on a Junior Rose Bowl squad.
 Carmichael then played at the University of Southern California (USC).
 As a Trojan, he was a three-year letter winner (1950-51-52), leading the team in rushing as a sophomore and in kick returns as a senior.
 At USC he scored the winning touchdown in the 1953 Rose Bowl against Wisconsin.
 Carmichael caught a third quarter pass from back-up quarterback Rudy Bukich to win the game, 7–0.